 Responsibilities of the Social Media Manager

-The first responsibility of a Social Media Manager is to develop and implement a social media marketing plan.
+The first responsibility of a Social Media Manager (or a social media management team) is to develop and implement a social media marketing plan.
 The marketing plan will include the following components and should be reviewed no less than every 90 days.

 1. Brand Development